Making assistive technology decisions: strategic approaches to implementing assistive technology

 - 10:00 – 12:00

-The final course in a series of four on the theme of making assistive technology decisions.
+One of four courses on the theme of making assistive technology decisions.
 While it is useful if you have some understanding of the experiences of implementing assistive technology, those new to the field are welcome.
 This course will be led by subject specialists from the strategy and infrastructure teams, who have experience in assistive technology, applications and networks.